 “Probably a good idea to take a look now,” says I.

 With that, my small friend unfolded the huge map, which quickly consumed her and her side of the car.
 (Did I mention Pat is 5’2″ compared to my 5’9″?
 We’re the real “Mutt and Jeff” duo.)

 Pulling over to the side of the road, we folded the map together into a size that Pat could manage in one hand.

 The road to L’isle Sur la Sorgue was the best route on the map.
 However, we’d been there two days before.
 So, we decided to try another way.

 Big mistake!
 Every road we took went back to Avignon.

 After an hour and a half circling Avignon, I said: “Wonder if we can find the route on my iPad on Mapquest?”

-If you’re thinking “why didn’t they have a GPS?” let me explain.
+If you’re thinking, “Why didn’t they have a GPS?” let me explain.
 Remember the saga of the lost iPhone?After I found that the iPhone was in the back seat of Lucy — not in the trash bin or stolen — I returned to SFR in Nimes several times to fix various problems.
-The last visit was Monday, the day before our trip to the Luberon.
-That’s when the nice SFR guy that speaks English discovered the iPhone is broken.
+The last visit was on Monday, the day before our trip to the Luberon.
+That’s when the nice SFR guy who speaks English discovered the iPhone was broken.
 He sent it off to be repaired and gave me a Google phone.
 It didn’t dawn on me to load Mapquest on the substitute phone.
 Making a phone call was hard enough.
 Besides, we were only going 100 kilometers away.

-Market day in Gordes, which was the first destination on our trip plan, was almost over by the time we reached the village.
+Market day in Gordes, the first destination on our trip plan, was almost over when we reached the village.